ledergec/rapidschema/readme.md

 The example also shows how to change the behavior of the object class such that errors are reported when additional properties are present in the json string.

+Since transformation and validation are separate steps / functions you can also build an object in C++ as shown in the serialization example and then validate the data against the schema without ever serializing it.

 However, with a jsonschema much more can be done.
 Please consult the [full list of supported json schema features](TODO) to see which json schema features are supported by rapidschema.
 Consult the above references for inspiration on what can be done using a json schema.